siderolabs/terraform-provider-talos/templates/guides/using_ephemeral_resources.md

 }
 ```

-## Example: Retrieving Kubeconfig Ephemerally
+## Example: Generating Kubeconfig Ephemerally from Machine Secrets

-This example shows how to retrieve a kubeconfig ephemerally while using secrets from Vault:
+This example shows how to generate a kubeconfig ephemerally from machine secrets stored in Vault.
+The kubeconfig is generated locally from the Kubernetes CA key — no live cluster required.

+### Simple usage (CA-pinned timestamps)

+When `not_before` is omitted, the admin certificate validity window is taken from the K8s CA's
+own timestamps (set once when the cluster was created).
+The output is byte-identical on every
+plan as long as `machine_secrets` does not change.

 ```terraform
 # Retrieve stored secrets from Vault